saiful9379/BanglaASR/README.md

 # BanglaASR
 Bangla ASR model which was trained Bangla Mozilla Common Voice Dataset.
-This is Fine-tuning Whisper for Bangla mozilla common voice dataset.
-For training Bangla ASR model here used 40k traning and 7k Validation around 400 hours data.
-We trained 12000 steps this model and get word error rate 4.58%.
+This is Fine-tuning Whisper for Bangla Mozilla common voice dataset.
+For training Bangla ASR model here used 40k training and 7k Validation of around 400 hours of data.
+We trained 12000 steps in this model and get word error rate 4.58%.

 Whisper is a Transformer based encoder-decoder model, also referred to as a sequence-to-sequence model.
 It maps a sequence of audio spectrogram features to a sequence of text tokens.
-First, the raw audio inputs are converted to a log-Mel spectrogram by action of the feature extractor.
-The Transformer encoder then encodes the spectrogram to form a sequence of encoder hidden states.
-Finally, the decoder autoregressively predicts text tokens, conditional on both the previous tokens and the encoder hidden states.
+First, the raw audio inputs are converted to a log-Mel spectrogram by the action of the feature extractor.
+The Transformer encoder then encodes the spectrogram to form a sequence of encoder-hidden states.
+Finally, the decoder autoregressively predicts text tokens, conditional on both the previous tokens and the encoder's hidden states.